bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

   <a href="http://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_device_type.png"><img class="wp-image-116 size-large" src="http://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_device_type-1024x584.png" alt="tableau_views_by_device_type" width="700" height="399" srcset="https://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_device_type-1024x584.png 1024w, https://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_device_type-300x171.png 300w, https://www.bawbgale.com/wp-content/uploads/2017/10/tableau_views_by_device_type.png 1130w" sizes="(max-width: 700px) 100vw, 700px" /></a>

   <p class="wp-caption-text">
-    There&#8217;s no way we have that many tablet users
+    There’s no way we have that many tablet users
   </p>
 </div>

 This data showed surprisingly high tablet usage, which did not pass a sniff test.
-There&#8217;s no way we have that many tablet users!
+There’s no way we have that many tablet users!
 I confirmed that these numbers were fishy by browsing from my Windows 10 machine, then querying this table for my `user_id`.
-I saw that my views were indeed getting classified as &#8220;tablet&#8221; but another colleague&#8217;s Windows 10 views were getting classified as &#8220;desktop.&#8221;
+I saw that my views were indeed getting classified as “tablet” but another colleague’s Windows 10 views were getting classified as “desktop.”

-Doing a little more digging, I determined that this table is recording not actual device type, but Tableau Server&#8217;s guess of your device type based on screen size, as described [here](https://onlinehelp.tableau.com/current/pro/desktop/en-us/dashboards_dsd_create.html#Test_the_dashboard_):
+Doing a little more digging, I determined that this table is recording not actual device type, but Tableau Server’s guess of your device type based on screen size, as described [here](https://onlinehelp.tableau.com/current/pro/desktop/en-us/dashboards_dsd_create.html#Test_the_dashboard_):

 <table>
   <colgroup> <col /> <col /></colgroup> <tr>
     <th>
-      If the smallest iframe dimension is&#8230;
+      If the smallest iframe dimension is…
     </th>

     <th>
-      This device layout appears&#8230;
+      This device layout appears…
     </th>
   </tr>